kaarl77/memory-mate/PROJECT_SPECS.md

 1. **Natural Language Processing**: OpenAI's advanced language models provide:
    - Sophisticated understanding of natural language for conversational interfaces
    - Context-aware responses that can adapt to the user's cognitive state
-   - Ability to extract structured information (like reminders) from unstructured text
+   - Ability to extract structured information (like index) from unstructured text
    - Personalization capabilities based on user history and preferences

 2. **Reminder Extraction**: The AI capabilities enable:
-   - Automatic identification of potential reminders in conversation
+   - Automatic identification of potential index in conversation
    - Extraction of relevant details (time, date, activity) from casual mentions
    - Conversion of unstructured requests into structured reminder data
    - Reduction of cognitive load by eliminating manual reminder creation steps